 Superb white ('Tommy') and pastel pink ('Erma') cultivars have become available in recent years, offering great potential for attractive autumn flower schemes in shadier parts of the garden, where their generous trusses in March and April lighten up the gloom.
 The misty, lacy fretwork of their flowers offers a contrast to bolder tropical blooms such as the huge pink or white angel's trumpets (Brugmansia species and cultivars), which continue to have flushes of flowers in autumn.
 They also mingle well with Camellia sasanqua or the ageing blooms of mop-headed Hydrangea.
 A massed group of the pink, white and purple forms all grown together can look very attractive.

 They should be cut back fairly hard after flowering (or in early spring in cooler areas if there is the risk of frosts).
 It is possible to clip them back several times during spring and early summer to keep them more compact.
 They dislike hard frosts, but if grown under a canopy of trees, they will usually be protected from milder frosts.
 They enjoy being mulched and fed occasionally.
 They can be very easily propagated from cuttings in spring and summer.
-All Plectranthus need to be replaced by new cuttings every so often as they get a bit straggly after a few years.
+All Plectranthus need to be replaced by new cuttings every so often as they get a bit straggly and rather woody after a few years.
 They sometimes self-seed, but the seedlings are easy to remove.
 When severely stressed by drought, the plant will become very wilted and you will think it is dead, but will bounce back to life when it rains (or is given some water)!